eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_python_app/includes/dataType.rst

     touch HelloWorld.idl

 This creates the HelloWorld.idl file.
-Open the file in your favorite text editor and copy and paste the following snippet of code.
+Open the file in a text editor and copy and paste the following snippet of code.

 .. code-block:: idl